nkr1108/AIMLJourney/README.md

 ## 📜 License
 This repository is shared for **educational purposes**.
-You are welcome to view, use, and adapt the code for learning, but please provide appropriate attribution.
+You are welcome to view, use, and adapt the code for learning!